laubonghaudoi/LDC/files/LDC.md

 “Selected entries” means that we removed incorrect or uncommon words based on subjective judgement and retained only the common and sensible words in daily usage.
 This helped to reduce the size the redundancy of the lexicon.

-### About character variant choice

-TODO: 有啲累贅，上面已經講咗。

-Different from char entries, which include all character variants except Simplified Chinese variants, all word entries characters are store in the form of OpenCC standard variants.
-One can convert the characters into Hong Kong, Taiwan or Mainland China variants with the OpenCC program based on the use case.

 ### About orthographic choices of characters

-TODO: 未檢查。

 Since Cantonese doesn't have an official-level orthography, rime-cantonese is aimed at promoting the standardization of written Cantonese, where the orthography of word entries are all standardized.
 The Cantonese community has various orthographic representations for a same linguistic unit, and they are widely used in.
 For example, bei2 meaning “to give; passive marker” has three common written forms: 畀, 俾 and 比.
 This creates unnecessary redundancies and ambiguities which may hinder the standardization process, and also increases the cost of data preprocessing in NLP tasks.
 To tackle this problem, we prescribe a list of recommended writing forms and convert all collected words according to this standard.
 The full list can be found in [Common typos in Cantonese](https://jyutping.org/en/blog/typo/).
 In principle, we try to map one character to one morpheme, to reduce redundancy or ambiguities.